 Planning, creating, publishing and maintaining content is a team effort.

 There are often lots of people involved and that can mean plenty of politics too.
 Add in the technology and infrastructure needed to deliver content as well, and we’ve got ourselves a challenge.
+Trouble is, many of those people work in silos, with varying processes, agendas and priorities.
+This results in inefficient and chaotic ContentOps.

-Typical content operations processes and tools
+Typical ContentOps processes and tools

 Content production workflows can be as simple as a series of steps a single piece of content has to go through in order to be delivered.
 It’s the defined process for getting content done.